Markets

 DSCR = Net Operating Income / Total Debt Service

 Efficiency ratios measure how well a company utilizes its assets and manages its operations.
-These ratios help assess the effectiveness of a company’s operations and its ability to convert resources into revenue.
-They include:
+These financial ratios help assess the effectiveness of a company’s operations and its ability to convert resources into revenue.
+These accounting ratios include:

 Inventory Turnover Ratio